cyberark/conjur/README.md

 Our primary channel for support is through our CyberArk Commons community [here][commons]

-## Migrating to Conjur EE
+## Migrating to CyberArk Secrets Manager, Self-Hosted

-Migrating data from Conjur Open Source to Conjur EE is simple using our [migration guide][migration]
+Migrating data from Conjur Open Source to CyberArk Secrets Manager, Self-Hosted is simple using our [migration guide][migration]

 [migration]: design/MIGRATION.md